-Amend Section 3-9 (to be Section 3-7) and Replace/Relocate with Board of Library Trustees paragraph found in 5-2(b) as follows:
+Amend Section 3-9 (to be renumbered as Section 3-7) by deleting the strikethrough text and by relocating the bold text from Section 5-2(b) to Section 3-7(c) as follows:

 "(c) Appointments - The Board of Library Trustees shall appoint library personnel as provided in subsection (b) of section 5-2.its department head who shall be the Library Director.
 The Board of Library Trustees may appoint other employees of the Town's Library Department or may, in writing, delegate such appointments to the Library Director."